Riverside community, Roanoke County, Virginia,

 |1923||opened to the public.|

-Like so many caves, Dixie Caverns was discovered by a curious dog.
-The owners, some farm boys saw this and found the cave.
+Like so many caves, Dixie Caverns was discovered by a curious dog, who fell through a hole into the cave.
+The owners of the dog, some farm boys, saw this and found the cave.
+The cave was named Dixie after the dog in honor of his discovery.
 Today the place were this happened is the first stop on each cave tour.

 But those white settlers were not the first to discover the cave.
 The Native Americans of Southwest Virginia used the cave much earlier for shelter and food storage.
 Their remains were found in the entrance area.